ABOUT US

 In short

-Readiness is the capacity to choose well under limitation.
+Readiness is the capacity of a system to enable good choices under limitation.
 Agency is the activation of that readiness.
 Change is the cumulative effect of many such choices.

 This stance shapes how I diagnose systems, design pathways, and support leaders.
 It’s what makes my approach different — and why it works.